 Insulation saves money, improves comfort and cools the planet.

-It's important to understand modern building science before deciding how best to tighten the "building envelope" (foundation, walls and roof) of a conditioned structure.
+It's critical to understand both modern building science and how your building was constructed before deciding how best to tighten the "building envelope" (foundation, walls and roof).
+Learn more about building science here.

 Regardless of our attention to detail, we can't see inside closed cavities, such as walls, finished attics, vaulted ceilings, interior soffits, etc. To determine how leaky your structure's envelope is and how best to tighten it, it's best to hire a building performance auditor to use an infiltrometer (or blower-door) and infrared (or thermographic) camera to identify hidden gaps, holes and voids.
 Ask for the photos so you can methodically address them.